bobbingwide/written/README.md

 ## Change Log
+# 0.2.1
+* Changed: Update templates and parts from the database #14

 # 0.2.0
 * Changed: Add theme support for wp-block-styles
 * Changed: Update clone template part as 500px wide group #14